 Geometry: Cylinder

 Substrate: Oxide

 Category: Porosity

-Method: Nitrogen at 77K; Argon at 87K

 Model isotherms were calculated using a combination of statistical mechanical calculations and experimental observations for macroporous silicas and MCM-41 mesoporous silicas as well as zeolites.
 The pore-filling pressures were determined as a function of the pore size from adsorption isotherms on MCM-41 materials characterized by X-ray and other techniques.
 The variation of the pore fluid density with pressure and pore size has been accounted for by density functional theory calculations.
 The N2 model reports pore sizes ranging from 3.8 to 387 Å and the AR model from 3.8 to over 500 angstroms.